-Introduced as part of the recent Your Future, Your Super federal government measures, super stapling applies from 1 November 2021 with employers required to play a key part.
+Introduced as part of the Your Future, Your Super federal government measures, super stapling has applied since 1 November 2021 where employers have been required to play a key part.

 What is super stapling?

-The introduction of super stapling makes it even more important for employees to actively choose a super fund best suited to their circumstances and needs.
-Making informed choices about super reduces the potential to be ‘stapled’ to a fund that may not lead to the best retirement outcome.
+Super stapling makes it even more important for employees to actively choose a super fund best suited to their circumstances and needs.

 How does super stapling impact employers?